monika-117/Abandoned-Cart-Recovery-Agent/README.md

 -  Schedule callbacks
 -  Communicate with external systems using webhooks

-The system is built using **Bolna AI** and uses dynamic customer information so that the same agent can be reused for different customers and brands.
+- The system is built using **Bolna AI** and uses dynamic customer information so that the same agent can be reused for different customers and brands.I built a single reusable voice agent for abandoned-cart recovery across different Shopify brands using per-call user_data variables.The prompt uses variables for the customer name, assistant name, shop name, cart details, price, discount, and pre-worded final price, allowing the same agent to handle different brands and carts without changing the prompt.

----

-#  Problem Statement

-Cart abandonment is a common problem in e-commerce.

-A customer may add a product to their cart but leave without completing the purchase because of:

-- High price
-- Shipping cost
-- Lack of time
-- Product uncertainty
-- Payment issues
-- Comparing other products
-- Wanting a discount
-- Simply forgetting to complete the purchase

-Traditional cart-recovery systems generally use:

-- Emails
-- SMS
-- Push notifications
-- Generic promotional messages

-These methods are not conversational and cannot understand the actual reason behind the customer's decision.
+- The same agent was tested with two different brand and cart configurations by changing only the user_data values.I designed the conversation as a short, natural Hinglish flow covering identity confirmation, a one-time opening pitch, reason probing, objection handling, discount nudging when applicable, and checkout or call-rescheduling actions.
+The agent responds in English when the customer speaks English and uses natural Hinglish with Devanagari
+  Hindi and common English commerce terms when the customer speaks Hinglish.
+I also instructed it to keep responses to a maximum of two sentences, ask only one question at a time, avoid digits in spoken output, and consistently use feminine verb endings.

+- For the LLM, I used Azure GPT-4.1-mini cluster because it provides fast responses suitable for real-time phone conversations while being capable of following the structured conversation and tool-calling instructions.
+For voice generation, I used ElevenLabs with the Eleven Turbo v2.5 model and the Riya Rao — Famous and Professional voice, selected for clear and natural Indian-English/Hinglish speech with good response speed.
+For transcription, I used
+  Deepgram Nova-3 for accurate speech-to-text during calls.

 ### Objective